 The pub has maintained that star year after year, seeing the venue rise to the top of the Estrella Damm Top 50 Gastropubs 2020 list, becoming the first London gastropub to take the title.

 Eating at the Harwood Arms is a cosy affair that won’t break the bank… unless you let the extensive wine list carry you away, that is.
-Three courses will set you back just £55 or two will cost just £42.
-Considering it’s a Michelin-starred venue, we think this is extremely reasonable.
+Three courses will set you back just £65, considering it’s a Michelin-starred venue, we think this is extremely reasonable.

 The Harwood Arms prides itself on being “not your average gastropub” and is hidden away in Fulham’s backstreets offering award-winning food and wine in a casual and relaxed environment.